AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-actions-area.md

 1. (Conditional) If you want to see a different version of a document, click the version drop-down menu ![](assets/nwe-document-version-60x38.png), then select the version that you want to see.

-## Actions areas for objects in the new Adobe Workfront experience
+## Actions areas for objects in the new Adobe Workfront experience {#actions-areas-for-objects-in-the-new-adobe-workfront-experience}

 <!--
 <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">